 Vacha Charitable Trust was founded in 1987 by Sonal Shukla, a researcher and leader in the women’s movement in India, as a library and resource center for women.
 In 1995 Vacha began working with students from poor neighborhoods and now focuses on the particular needs of teenagers, especially girls.
 In addition to its strong resource center that is open to all, Vacha produces curricula and audio visuals on women’s issues and girls’ education, trains other NGOs in health, gender awareness and other topics related to youth and women, and undertakes research and advocacy to promote girls’ education.
 Vacha’s Tejasvi program provides educational enrichment through workshops, fairs, outings, and other events to poor youth who would not otherwise have a chance to learn English, how to use a computer, get health information and develop other skills that will prepare them for a better future.
 Vacha has a strong understanding of the multiple factors impacting the youth with which it works.
 In crowded communities where competition for resources is fierce, many youth are vulnerable to being drawn into particular xenophobic social institutions that scapegoat those of different language, religion or regional origin.
 Vacha uses various means to address social stigmas and provides beneficiaries with effective tools to navigate their surroundings.

-EMpower’s 5th grant to Vacha will continue funding a Learning Community of girls and mentors from 7 Mumbai based organizations, enabling 104 adolescent girls and 12 mentors to implement change about restrictions, mobility and public safety within their own communities
+EMpower’s grant to Vacha will continue funding a Learning Community of girls and mentors from 7 Mumbai based organizations, enabling 104 adolescent girls and 12 mentors to implement change about restrictions, mobility and public safety within their own communities

 Funded Since: 2006

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.